0Risotto/Salleha/docs/chapters/chapter2/chapter2.5.typ

 ),
 list(
   [*Dependencies*
   - Stakeholder availability
   - Access to collaboration tools so the informations can be shared and reviewed.

-*Constraints*
+],
+  [*Constraints*
   - 2 weeks for full elicitation, modeling and validation.
   - Stakeholder time; limited availability may restrict depth of interviews
   - Data privacy when handaling the facility data
 ]
 ),
 list(